Dr. Katharina Kreuder-Sonnen

 I am a historian of global history and the history of knowledge in the 19th and 20th century.
 I have particular regional expertise for East Central Europe.

 Since 2025 I am leading the Emmy Noether Group ‘Management and Planning for Development.
 A Transregional Perspective, 1950-1990’.
 It investigates the role of management knowledge and managers in development projects in state-socialist Eastern Europe and the ‘Global South’.
-The case studies are in China, the GDR, Poland and Nigeria.
+The case studies are situated in China, the GDR, Poland and Nigeria.

 Main publications